AJ090401/IT-Home-Lab/images/Windows2012/readme.md

-## 🖥️ Windows Server 2012 R2 Deployment
+## 🖥️ Windows Server 2012 R2 Domain Integration

 <details>
-<summary>📂 Click to view Active Directory Domain Join steps</summary>
+<summary>📂 Click to expand Domain Join and User Authentication screenshots</summary>
 <br>
 To seamlessly integrate the member server into the sandbox environment, the system configuration was standardized before completing the domain authentication sequence.